avivyossef29/Crypto-Project/heart_bleed/README.md

 # Heartbleed Vulnerability Demonstration

 This project demonstrates the Heartbleed vulnerability (CVE-2014-0160) by setting up an SSL server and using two clients to interact with it.
-The first client sends passeward.txt to the server.
+The first client sends password.txt to the server.
-Later,the second client sends a malicious heartbeat request to exploit the vulnerability, and print thr first 100 lines of the server response.
+Later, the second client sends a malicious heartbeat request to exploit the vulnerability and print the first 100 lines of the server response.
-You can check that the server response contain sensitive data from the passeward.txt file
+You can check that the server response contains sensitive data from the password.txt file

 ## Overview